 - Handmade Expo Market is held at the Queensland Pioneer Steam Railway monthly on Saturdays from 8am -1pm at the Ipswich Turf Club.
 It offers sweet treats, handmade homewares and local produce.
 Lots of activities for the kids.

-- Museum Twilight Markets at the Workshop’s Rail Museum are held twice a year.
+- Museum Twilight Markets at the Workshops Rail Museum are held twice a year.
 If you are lucky enough to be in town during this time the market will entertain you with live music, lots of food trucks and local goodies.
-Do get in contact with the local tourism centre to see when the dates are.
+Get in contact with the local tourism centre to see when the dates are.
+And check out the Workshops Rail Museum while you’re at it!

 - Twilight Flicks Outdoor Market located at Cameron Park, will be held every second Saturday of the month and feature great flicks, market stalls, live music and food trucks.